googlefonts/variable-components-spec/variable-components-spec.md

 required for the master values, so there is some wiggle room for delta values that are outside of the master value range.

+Delta values are stored in the `VarStore` subtable, and they use the same formats as their corresponding master values.

+We observe that https://github.com/googlefonts/colr-gradients-spec/ adds 32-bit
+value support to the VarStore format. `VarC` table could benefit from that as well, at the expense of compactness.

 ## Field formats

 **`Angle16`**: this is an int16 value used to represent an angle.
 To scale an